 Don’t get me wrong.
 Design is important in our work, but it’s always going to be subjective.
 For us, the words are the starting point.
 And we think it’s impossible to develop a strong brand without a foundation that sums up what the brand means.
 To misquote David Ogilvy “branding is the business of words”.

-Give us a shout if you think we can help you with your brand’s words.
+Have a look at our other articles around brand strategy or give us a shout if you think we can help you with your brand’s words.